 DIY Playroom Accent Wall

-Doing the wall literally took only about a hour and cost me under $30.
+Doing the wall literally took only about a hour and cost me under $30!
 The first thing I did was go to the store and get two buckets of paint samples.
-If you want a more “clean, consistent” look then you for sure need more paint than this, but since I knew I wanted the wall to look space-y that is all I needed.
+If you want a more “clean, consistent” look then you for sure need more paint than this, but since I knew I wanted the wall to look space-y and not 100% perfect that is all I needed.
 The other thing I got was a grout sponge.
 I got this sponge since it was thicker on the side and would be easy for me to hold and “stamp” the wall with.
-Other supplies included a drop cloth, a paint tray & some good music.
+Other supplies included a drop cloth, a paint tray & some good music of course.

 Starting at the top of the wall, I then dipped the sponge into the paint and “stamped” it onto the wall.
 I did this over + over until I had finished one line across the top of the wall.
 I then continued, let it dry and did another “stamp” (as I like to call it) on places where I wanted the paint to look more saturated.
 That was literally it.
 If I had’ve known it was this easy, I would’ve done it sooner!
-I love how it came out & am looking forward to (if I muster up the courage) more home DIY projects!
+I love how it came out & am looking forward to (if I muster up the courage) more home DIY projects.
+I shard the final look & the decor I bought for our playroom, office combo here.

 XO,